Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Introduction

-Here the term $(1\,\hbox{-}\,2)$ is a factor between one and two that accounts for the uncertainty due to the range of values across the measurements in these papers.
-For a signal frequency is at 0.3\,mHz and a beam radius of 9\,mm on the cavity mirrors (as is the case for a 245\,m cavity whose eigenmode propagates through the ALPS\,II magnet string) this equation predicts a birefringence noise between $0.6\times10^{-17}\rm\,m/\sqrt{Hz}$ and $1.2\times10^{-17}\rm\,m/\sqrt{Hz}$.
-This would mean that even if the measurement is limit by the cavity birefringence noise, a measurement of \ac{VMB} at the QED prediction using the ALPS\,II magnet string could achieve a signal-to-noise ratio of one after only one to four days of integration time.
-The outlook therefore appears to be quite encouraging.
+Here, the relative uncertainty in the scaling of this noise floor is roughly 50\% due to the range of values across the measurements in these papers.
+For a signal frequency at 3\,mHz and a beam radius on the cavity mirrors of 9\,mm, this equation predicts a differential path length noise of $10^{-17}\rm\,m/\sqrt{Hz}$.
+Nevertheless, if the measurement is limited by cavity birefringence noise, a signal-to-noise ratio of unity could be achieved for a signal strength at the \ac{QED}-predicted level after less than two days of integration time by cross-correlating the expected birefringence signal, due to the magnet modulation, with the measured data.
+Therefore, the outlook for a measurement of \ac{VMB} with the ALPS\,II magnet string is promising.

 This paper is organized as follows.
-In Section~\ref{Sec:3_res} the design of the optical system is discussed and in Section~\ref{Sec:Proto} the experimental setup implemented on a 19\,m long cavity is presented.
+In Section~\ref{Sec:3_res} the design of the optical system is discussed and in Section~\ref{Sec:Proto} the experimental setup, implemented on a 19\,m long cavity, is presented.
 The results of measurements using this system are given in Section~\ref{Sec:Results}.
 This includes a measurement of the noise of the setup as well as the static birefringence of the optical cavity.
 In Section~\ref{Sec:Conc} conclusions from the experiment are discussed along with the prospects of measuring \ac{VMB} with a full-scale experiment using a 245\,m cavity and the ALPS\,II magnet string.